-Credible failure modes for Sept-Îles - Tailings have been identified and modelling has been undertaken of downstream flooding resulting from potential dam break scenarios at selected locations on the embankments of the tailings facility.
-The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix, and incremental losses linked to potential population at risk and potential loss of life; environment; health, social and cultural; and infrastructure and economics were considered.
+Credible potential failure modes for Mount Rosser - RDA have been identified, and modelling has been undertaken of downstream flooding resulting from potential dam break scenarios.
+The dam failure consequence classification was assessed in accordance with the GISTM Consequence Classification Matrix.
+Incremental losses linked to potential population at risk and potential loss of life, environment, health, social, cultural, infrastructure and economic impacts were considered.